jenkrame21/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

-- It's a programming interface for html documents.
+- It's a programming interface for html documents that can be manipulated by developers through JavaScript.

 2. What is an event?